bhatt01tapasvi/bhatt01tapasvi.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
+Thanks for visiting my profile.
 As a PhD student at [NTU, Singapore](https://www.ntu.edu.sg/), I am at the forefront of exploring the dynamic intersection of artificial intelligence and machine learning within the field of cold chain logistics.
 My research is dedicated to optimizing the transportation of temperature-sensitive goods, ensuring they arrive in perfect condition, thereby enhancing supply chain efficiency.

 Beyond my primary focus, I am actively engaged in several interdisciplinary projects.
 One of my key interests lies in heat transfer enhancement, where I investigate innovative active methods, such as utilizing vibrations and magnetic fields to improve thermal efficiency.